ralfyang/Zinst/README.md

  | Go ahead ? [y or n] |
  =======================
 ```
-* And please rejoin the server for the patch apply
+* And please rejoin the server for the path apply

 ```
 $] zinst -help